Chapter Thirty Seven

 Chloe, "She seems to enjoy all of it, I talk to her every week, they are busy, happy busy."

 Nikko, "How she is, she trained you and Amaya in geisha, after that she had more time, when we financed the grocery, she threw herself into it.
 Keeps my father on the go as well, it's good for them, don't get rusty and decrepit."

 By six thirty, there are sixteen people on the roof, cocktails in hand, Dasha and I in the kitchen.
 Lots of catching up.
-Our extended family is a blend of people who do things.
+Our extended family is a blend of people who do things, have active lives.
 James still goes to the hospital every day, Kara paints or helps Susanna Silverman with her gallery.
 Joan Wayne, our petite Korean forensic analyst is never short of work in Manhattan, bodies everywhere.
 Ning and Chan have two restaurants, Miyako does independent biological research, either at her private lab, or at the temple with her brother David Li, our herbologist extraordinaire.
 They developed our most sophisticated pharmaceuticals.

 James, Janah, Joan Wayne, Daria, Miyako and David are talking over spindle neurons, also called von Economo neurons, VENs, after the discoverer.
 VENs neurons are present in great apes, elephants, humans and cetaceans (whales, dolphins and porpoises).
 It is speculative only, but they seem to help rapidly carry information related to projections and social behavior.
 Thus, they make species with them more intelligent.
 I find it interesting that the cetaceans have three times more VENs neurons than humans.
 Aquatic mammals are maybe smarter than we are, wouldn't surprise me, they don't have guns, start wars or have religious ideology.